LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. note::
-   When creating files, the user running the Lasso Server instance or command-line process must be allowed to write to the folder by the operating system (i.e. the ``_lasso`` system user in OS X and Linux).
+   When creating files, the user running the Lasso Server instance or command-line process must be allowed to write to the folder by the operating system (i.e. the _lasso system user in OS X and Linux).
 For more information, see the :ref:`Files <files>` chapter.

 Working With PDF Documents
 ==========================

 Lasso provides a data type that allows existing PDF documents to be read and manipulated.
-A PDF document is read using ``pdf_read``.
+A PDF document is read using :type:`pdf_read`.
 The document can then be inspected for page count, page size, and the values of any embedded form elements.
 Pages from the file can be placed within a new PDF document.
 A range of pages from the PDF document can be saved as a new PDF document and encryption options can be added to the new PDF document.